Yvonne O'Byrne: Cork Harlequins

 In 2008 O'Byrne began playing for Cork Harlequins.
 She was encouraged to play for the club by Cliodhna Sargent, an Ireland women's field hockey international and former Mount Mercy student.
 At the time Sargent was playing for Harlequins and coaching Mount Mercy.
 O'Byrne began captaining the team aged just 19.
 She subsequently helped Cork Harlequins win the Munster Senior League Division 1 titles in 2008, 2009, 2010 and 2013.
 She also helped the club finish as runners up in the 2009–10 Women's Irish Hockey League.
 In the 2016–17 season she was captain of the Cork Harlequins team that played in the Irish Senior Cup final.
 Other members of the team included Roisin Upton and Naomi Carroll.
 She was again captain when Harlequins finished as runners up in both the Women's Irish Hockey League and the EY Champions Trophy in 2017–18.

 Cork Institute of Technology

 O'Byrne has been a bursary student at Cork Institute of Technology since 2010.
 She completed a Bachelor of Business in Recreation and Leisure in May 2013.
-She than began an Honours Business degree in Sport and Exercise.
+She then began an Honours Business degree in Sport and Exercise.
 In August 2018, she was completing a research PhD in health promotion intervention in primary schools.
 She has captained the CIT ladies field hockey team in the intervarsity tournament, the Chilean Cup.
 In 2012 she captained CIT as they won the Chilean Plate.